Watchdog tells Senate of deep concerns over FBI errors in Russia probe

 NBC News first reported on this meeting in December 2017.

-Trump and his top aides never alerted the FBI to the many approaches by Russians to their campaign, according to the special counsel's report.
+Trump and his top aides never alerted the FBI to the many approaches by Russians to their campaign, according to former special counsel Robert Mueller's report.

 The inspector general report says that the FBI used the August 2016 meeting to test the reaction of Trump adviser Michael Flynn, who by then was under investigation as a suspected foreign agent.